 With human interaction changing so drastically, how can we figure out the next big idea as marketers?
 What else can we do to stay ahead of the game?
 Perhaps we need to look in an unexpected place to find where to take that next step in our business planning.

 When coming up with new ideas, we all talk to our stakeholders.
 What if we identified a group of stakeholders that are often overlooked?
 Often times, when things get tough, it is common to try to generate new ideas based off what the big client would want or what the VP of Strategy is looking for to generate new revenue.
 Perhaps it is time to look in an unpredicted place to try and find the next big thing.

-What employees are rarely talked to or sought out for feedback?
-What clients might be overlooked when it comes to thinking strategically?
+Which employees are rarely talked to or sought out for feedback?
+Which clients might be overlooked when it comes to thinking strategically?
 Who does not typically have a say in decision-making elements of your company?

 Here are three overlooked stakeholders you should consider talking to as they may be able to provide insight on what that “game changing” idea could be: